micl2e2/tg-focus/README.md

 which in turn needs a phone number and login code, just as any functional Telegram client would require.
 It only saves API ID/HASH on the user's machine because these two are required each time TDLib initializes.
-But under **no** circumstances would tg-focus save the user's phone number or login code.
+But **under no circumstances** would tg-focus save the user's phone number or login code, even on your local machine.

 # Development